MGApcDev/Dragon-Drop/README.md

 Real demo can be found on http://mgapcdev.com/project/dragon-drop-demo

-Requires jQuery and jQueryUI to run
+Requires jQuery and jQueryUI to run.

-Instructions:
+##Instructions:

 Drag and drop from "dragon" to create new dragons.

 Click on dragons to highlight them.